On the pod, the guys revisit The Gang Runs For Office from It's Always Sunny in Philadelphia Season 2, Episode 8.

 Rob: -and all you can hear is her laughter in the background.
 Now, we feed off of her laugh- laughter.

 Glenn: That's true.

-Rob: I might live for it at this point, but now we can actually see, well, sort of, she's sneaking behind the camera, but anyway, that's Meg.
-That's Meg, guys.
+Rob: I might live for it at this point.
+But now we can actually see, well, sort of, she's sneaking behind the camera, but anyway, that's Meg.
+That's Meg Ganz.

 Glenn: Can I ask you a question?
-So, when I realized that we were filming this one-- Well, not when I realized it, but when I really thought about it, the reality of it, I was like, "Oh, shit," like now I feel like worry about my hair.
+So, when I realized that we were filming this one-- Well, not when I realized it, but when I really thought about it, the reality of it, I was like, "Oh, shit," like now I have to like worry about my hair.

 Glenn: You know, I gotta make sure I get enough sleep, 'cause we don't have like hair and makeup, you know what I mean?
 It's not like a TV show where you have hair and makeup, although maybe we should.